on-ramp/api-doc/source/includes/_iframe.md

-# Iframe integration
+# Ingress iframe integration

-This part of the docs provides a brief explananation and technical steps on how to integrate the ON/RAMP deposit iframe in any authorized merchant site.
+This part of the docs provides a brief explananation and technical steps on how to integrate the ON/RAMP **deposit iframe** in any authorized merchant site.

 **IMPORTANT**: Before starting this integration, please let us know and we will add your domains to our code in order to trust them and allow the `window.postMessage` API communication between the iframe and your site work.